NatashaMitchko/nerve/README.md

     * This app is about taking photos - nowhere here do I attempt to interface with a phone's camera
 * Host the images somewhere
     * I'm currently just saving the images to the images folder in the static directory of this project - bad!
-* Loading bar - MOAR USER FEEDBACK
+* Loading bar - MOAR FEEDBACK FOR THE USER
     * The API calls in this app take forever, a loading bar would make this user experience a little better
+* Send feedback & Report a problem

 ## Author